helm/helm-www/content/en/docs/topics/charts.md

 version: A SemVer 2 version (required)
 kubeVersion: A SemVer range of compatible Kubernetes versions (optional)
 description: A single-sentence description of this project (optional)
-type: It is the type of chart (optional)
+type: The type of the chart (optional)
 keywords:
   - A list of keywords about this project (optional)
 home: The URL of this projects home page (optional)